python-hyper/hyper/docs/source/advanced.rst

 SSL/TLS Certificate Verification
 --------------------------------

-By default, all HTTP/2.0 connections are made over TLS, and ``hyper`` uses the system certificate authorities to verify the offered TLS certificates.
+By default, all HTTP/2.0 connections are made over TLS, and ``hyper`` bundles certificate authorities that it uses to verify the offered TLS certificates.
 Currently certificate verification cannot be disabled.

 Streaming Uploads